andrasq/node-minisql/README.md

 - database - database to connect to, if any.
 No default.
 - setup - array of sql commands to run before using the connection.
 Default is [] none.
 - teardown - array of sql commands to run before closing the connection.
 Default is [] none.
-- connections: if set to > 1 use a connection pool to run queries.
+- connections: how many connections to open to the database.
 Default is 1.
+Each connection can run any query; for stateful command sequences see `getConnection()` and `query()`.
 - reconnect: TODO: reopen the db connection if it becomes unusable

     db = mysqule.createConnection({